 Using the Master Shopper Award on the mirror inside your farmhouse will not unlock this ring.
 You need to visit a shop in Mineral Town.

 Birthday Present: On the first occurrence of your birthday after getting married, your spouse will give you this ring.
+Walk into your farm house after 6:00 pm to have a celebratory birthday meal with your spouse; afterwards, you'll be given this ring.
 You don't want to make your birthday on the same day as other post-marriage dinner events such as the Pumpkin Jamoree (Autumn 30) or Starry Night (Winter 24), as those events will occur instead of the birthday party.

 Get Married: You'll receive a ring during the ceremony.

 Starlight Night: If you're not married, spend the Winter 24 festival with Brandon, Cliff, Doctor, Gray, or Jennifer to earn this ring; basically, a candidate that participates in the Starlight Night party at your house.
 The other girl marriage candidates don't give the ring before marriage and neither does Rick, as his evening party is at the poultry shop with his mom and sister.